ganeaflorin/Skill-Virtual-Instructor/README.md

     </section>
           <section id="objectives__microservice" role="doc-structure">
         <h3>5.6.
 Communication with the microservices</h3>
-        <p>the communication with the microservices is done with Curl.
+        <p>The communication with the microservices is done with Curl.
 So, via curl we send request to microservies, and it, depends on the request method, make what is necesarly.</p>
     </section>
         <section id="objectives__microservice" role="doc-structure">
         <h3>5.7.
 Database</h3>